pantelis/aiml-common/lectures/mdp/mdp-intro/_index.md

 Note that Markov processes are sometimes erroneously called _memoryless_ but in any MDP above we can incorporate memory aka dependence in more than one state over time by cleverly defining the state $S_t$ as a container of a number of states.
 For example, $S_t = \left[ S_t=s, S_{t-1} = s^\prime \right]$ can still define an Markov transition using $S$ states.
 The transition model $p(S_t | S_{t-1}) = p(s_t, s_{t-1} | s_{t-1}, s_{t-2}) = p(s_t|s_{t-1}, s_{t-2})$ is called the 2nd order Markov chain.

+### Reward function

-The second effect from the action, is that it will cause the environment to send the agent a signal called (instantaneous reward $R_{t+1}$.
+The second effect from the action, is that it will cause the environment to send the agent a signal called _instantaneous reward_ $R_{t+1}$.
 Please note that in the literature the reward is also denoted as $R_{t}$ - this is a convention issue rather than something fundamental.
 The justification of the index $t+1$ is that the environment will take one step to respond to what it receives from the agent.

 The _reward function_ tells us if we are in state $s$, what reward  $R_{t+1}$ in expectation we get when taking an action $a$.
 It is given by,